1. About Save State Hacking

-- Bring up a Windows' calculator.
-Click on Start > Programs > Accessories > Calculator.
+- On Windows XP, click Start > Programs > Accessories > Calculator.

-- Click on the View menu and choose Scientific.
+- On Windows XP, click on the View menu then click Scientific.

-- Punch in 600 then put the bullet next to Hex.
+- On Windows XP, enter 600 then put the bullet next to Hex.

 The number has now changed to 258.
 Now get out a scratch piece of paper.
 Yes, a piece of paper and something to write with and follow the below animation.

 - Underline each pair of numbers from right to left.
 Oh, this is an odd number and we can't evenly underline pairs of numbers when there isn't an even set of numbers.
 That means we need to add a zero.
 So the number has now changed to 0258.

 - ALWAYS REMEMBER THIS: hex values are reversed (only with video games).
 Reverse this number as pairs.
 The number has now changed to 5802.

 And there we go!
 600 GP is 5802 when converted to hex.